Yes, Hyperthyroidism is Treatable

 Natural therapies are those therapies that are often considered by doctors to be ‘alternative’ or ‘integrative’.

-Even though they have not been studied as well as more conventional therapies does not mean that they are not effective.
+Even though they have not been studied as well as more conventional therapies do not mean that they are not effective.

 We have a number of smaller studies showing that they can be effective (1) and we have even more case studies showing people who have reversed their conditions or who have seen significant improvement in their condition by using them.